Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/trajectory.md

 ```
 ## List of 3
-##  $ pseudotime: num [1:2000] 0.9081 0.9689 0.0226 0.853 0.9719 ...
+##  $ pseudotime: num [1:2000] 0.974 0.959 0.238 0.101 0.966 ...
-##  $ roots     : num [1:2000] 3.77e-08 2.18e-08 4.50e-01 3.26e-04 1.67e-08 ...
+##  $ roots     : num [1:2000] 0 0 0 0 0 0 0 0 0 0 ...
-##  $ endpoints : num [1:2000] 2.19e-01 6.57e-01 8.28e-08 9.57e-04 7.38e-01 ...
+##  $ endpoints : num [1:2000] 9.54e-01 5.96e-01 2.97e-06 6.01e-06 8.59e-01 ...
 ```

 Needless to say, this lunch is not entirely free.
-The inferences rely on a somewhat sophisticated mathematical model that has a few assumptions, the most obvious of which being that the transcriptional dynamics are the same across different cell populations.
+The inferences rely on a somewhat sophisticated mathematical model that has a few assumptions, the most obvious of which being that the transcriptional dynamics are the same across subpopulations.
-The use of unspliced counts increases the sensitivity of the analysis to annotation errors, novel transcripts (e.g., microRNAs in the gene body) and intron retention events that could interfere with the velocity calculations.
+The use of unspliced counts increases the sensitivity of the analysis to novel transcripts (e.g., microRNAs in the gene body), intron retention events, annotation errors or quantification ambiguities [@soneson2020preprocessing] that could interfere with the velocity calculations.
-There is also the question of whether there is enough intronic coverage to reliably estimate the velocity for each gene, and if not, whether the lack of information for important genes may bias the resulting velocity estimates.
+There is also the question of whether there is enough intronic coverage to reliably estimate the velocity for the relevant genes for the process of interest, and if not, whether this lack of information may bias the resulting velocity estimates.
-(From a purely practical perspective, the main difficulty with RNA velocity is that the unspliced counts are often unavailable.
+From a purely practical perspective, the main difficulty with RNA velocity is that the unspliced counts are often unavailable.
-This is perhaps unsurprising as users need to go out of their way to generate it from the raw sequencing data.)

 <!--
+Other assumptions that didn't make the cut to be mentioned:

+- Velocities can be reversed to construct the pseudotime, i.e., the past location of a cell is defined as the location of other cells that are moving towards that cell.
+Most obviously not the case if there are no longer any observed cells in the past location, though this represents a common weakness of all trajectory inference methods.

+- The velocity-inferred pseudotime is not a proxy for real time, which I didn't think needed to be said.
+Obviously, these cells were all collected at the same time, so it cannot be a proxy for real time!
+At best it is a proxy for the age of the cells as for other pseudotime values, though with the added benefit that it gets past the directionality difficulty.

+- There are enough cells still in transit to obtain meaningful pseudotime orderings.
+If this is not the case, the pseudotimes are scrambled, which is not wrong but not useful either.
+Related is the assumption that the velocity-defined pseudotime lies along the relevant continuum.
+A continuum in a steady-state population would simply not be captured.

-The most obvious example of a bias is a trajectory driven by a few genes, all of which lack intronic counts.
+With respect to bias, the most obvious example is that of a trajectory driven by a few genes, all of which lack intronic counts.
 What happens then?
 The trajectory is still there but who knows where the arrows might point?
 -->

 ### Real timepoints